nguyentran0212/iegems-website/_posts/2024-05-26-review-AFUL-Explorer.md

 General Information
 ===

-- AFUL Explorer is a 3-driver, hybrid IEM.
-It has two balanced armature (BA) drivers, handling the mid and high frequencies, and one 8mm dynamic driver (DD) that handles the bass.
-- AFUL Explorer implements a 3-way electronic and acoustic crossover design.
-The incoming electric signal is split across three drivers by a crossover circuit (AFUL calls this circuit "RLC Network Frequency Division") and each driver conducts sound by an independent sound tube.
-- The BA drivers are custom design that was first introduced in the Magic One, the previous IEM from AFUL.
-- The sound tubes are 3D printed, featuring coils and curves to precisely control the air volume inside the tube for both sound dampening and to take advantage of Helmholtz resonance to control the frequency response of the drivers.
-- In general, this IEM has interesting technologies.
-How does it sound?
-Let's find out.
+The AFUL Explorer is a 3-driver hybrid IEM featuring a blend of two balanced armature (BA) drivers and one 8mm dynamic driver (DD).
+The BA drivers are responsible for mid and high frequencies, while the DD handles the bass.
+The Explorer employs a sophisticated 3-way electronic and acoustic crossover design, referred to by AFUL as the "RLC Network Frequency Division."
+This system divides the incoming electrical signal among the three drivers, each of which directs sound through its own independent sound tube.
+These BA drivers are custom-designed, making their debut in AFUL’s previous model, the Magic One.
+The sound tubes themselves are 3D printed, incorporating intricate coils and curves to precisely manage air volume within the tubes.
+This design aids in sound dampening and utilizes Helmholtz resonance to fine-tune the frequency response of the drivers.
+Overall, the AFUL Explorer integrates several intriguing technologies.
+Do they translate to superior sound quality?
+We will see.

 Non-sound Aspects
 ===

-**Packaging and accessories:**

-- The box of AFUL Explorer is quite small and simple.
-- In the box, there is foam with custom cut-outs to keep the earpieces and accessories.
-- There is a small, round carrying case provided in the box
-- There are six sets of generic silicone ear tips
-- There is a nice IEM cable with a 2 wire design.
-In my unit, the cable terminates with a 4.4mm jack.
-You can also buy the version with 3.5mm jack.
-My only complaint with the cable is that the ear hooks on the cable are quite aggressive, pinching the ears hard and make the back of my ears a bit uncomfortable after a while.

-**Ear pieces design:**

-- The earpieces are 3D printed from a plastic material, polished to a smooth and shiny finish.
-- The earpieces have the shape of Custom IEMs (CIEM), making them locking into the ears more stable.
-They are also smaller than other IEM earpieces that feature a CIEM shape.
-- Because the earpieces are constructed from plastic, they are very lightweight.
-- The earpieces have 2-pin connector to connect with the cable.
-This connector sits flush against the earpieces.
-- At the bottom of the IEM there is a vent hole for releasing the pressure from the dynamic driver.
-- Similarly to all previous IEMs from AFUL, the Explorer also has narrow nozzles with moderate length.

-**Fit, comfort and isolation:**

-- AFUL Explorer is very comfortable thanks to the small and light earpieces and narrower nozzles.
-- Noise isolation is actually good.
-I can use this IEM on bus or when walking next to a busy main street.
+**Packaging and accessories:** The packaging of the AFUL Explorer is unassuming and compact.
+Within the box, the earpieces and accessories are securely nestled in custom-cut foam.
+A small, round carrying case is provided, along with six sets of generic silicone ear tips.
+The included IEM cable features a 2-wire design and terminates with a 4.4mm jack, though a 3.5mm version is also available.
+One notable downside of the cable is the aggressive ear hooks, which can become uncomfortable after prolonged use.

+**Earpieces design:** The earpieces are crafted using 3D printing technology from a lightweight plastic material, polished to a smooth and shiny finish.
+Their design mimics the shape of Custom IEMs (CIEM), offering a stable fit.
+These earpieces are notably smaller than typical CIEM-shaped IEMs, enhancing their comfort and fit.
+The 2-pin connector on the earpieces sits flush, maintaining a sleek profile.
+A vent hole at the bottom of the IEM helps release pressure from the dynamic driver, while the narrow, moderately long nozzles are consistent with previous AFUL designs.

+**Fit, comfort, and isolation:** Thanks to their small, lightweight construction and narrower nozzles, the AFUL Explorer earpieces provide a very comfortable fit.
+Noise isolation is commendable, making these IEMs suitable for use on public transportation or in noisy environments.
-**Ear tips recommendation:**

-- I recommend ear tips that allow for deeper fit, so that the earpieces rest firmly against the concha of the ears.
-- I personally use Tri Clarion ear tips.
+**Ear tips recommendation:** For optimal fit, ear tips that allow for a deeper insertion are recommended, ensuring the earpieces rest securely against the concha of the ears.
+Personally, I find Tri Clarion ear tips to be an excellent choice.

 Sonic Performance
 ===